Fox News: Sarah Palin Didn’t Know Africa Was a Continent

 Holy cow.
 It seems that Palin’s geography teachers were the ones really going rogue.

-Jim Benning is the cofounder and coeditor-in-chief of World Hum.
+Jim Benning is the editor and co-founder of World Hum.

 Travel Blog: Paul Theroux recalls a number of places that didn't live up to their reputations